 Fiduciary Duty.
 With external financing in place, the founders now have a fiduciary duty to investors other than themselves.
 This is a good time to begin to bring independence and oversight to the Board.
 The founders should begin to look for two or three independent directors who are experienced in one or more aspects of building start-up technology companies.
 The goal is to have a majority of independent directors on the Board.
 One or more of the founders may need to step off the Board.
 See section 6 below for guidelines on director appointments.

-Venture financing.
-As a requirement for financing, venture capitalists will formally restructure the Board of the Company.
+If VCs do invest, as a requirement for financing, they will formally restructure the Board.
 At this point, it is no longer a start-up.
 The entrepreneurial drive of the founders and senior management are now focused formally by the oversight of a professional Board.
-The VCs will typically take one or two seats on a Board of five directors, and look to have additional independent directors appointed.
+The VCs will typically take one or two seats on a Board of five directors and look to have additional independent directors appointed.
 The founders will be limited to one seat, that reserved for the President and CEO.

 Recruiting independent professional directors can start any time.
-Likely, it will become a priority once Angels have invested, and will be an absolute requirement when Venture Capitalists invest.
+As noted above, if the company is raising angel funds, it will become a priority.
+If the company raises venture capital, the VCs will insist on restructuring the Board.
 The earlier the company recruits Directors, the more likely they are to have ones which provide the skill sets and experience they need, rather than being subject to the appointees of investors, who may not have the same priorities.

 Since the number of directors to be appointed is limited, the range of skills and experiences can be grouped into the following three categories, each of which should be represented on the Board:

 - Reputation Director: A reputation director is an independent which provides “name” recognition.
 This is someone with relevant industry experience according to the Board Skills Matrix developed for your company, and is well known in the community.
 He needs to be active in sourcing opportunities and opening doors.
 His presence provides Board validation and thus validation for the company.
 He often plays an instrumental role in introducing potential investors to the company.